 Roger Knopp: I started at Eckert & Ziegler Eurotope in 2002, after working at the University of Berkeley in California.
 I was hired as a radiochemist and was promoted to be a project manager at the end of 2004.
 For some years I have also been part of the management team.
-Today I join a team developing a new 68Gallium-positron-emission-tomography-tracer for improved cancer diagnoses trying to bring the drug as a kit to the market.
+Today I’m heading the chemical development department of both Eckert & Ziegler Eurotope GmbH as well as Eckert & Ziegler Radiopharma GmbH.

 E&Z: What was the initial aim of developing Modular-Lab and do you think the development process was simple or complex?

 Kerstin Tautz: As in the beginning, we manufactured boxes and production lines and our new aim was to develop a device for process engineering in the radiopharmaceutical business, it was totally different and thus very exciting.
 Our ambition was to develop a modular system that is flexible, expandable, and hence usable for tracer development as well as for routine production.